gulmert89/studyRoom_docker/README.md

     * We added `restart: on-failure` under the `node-app` service.
 ### 1.5.9.
 Container Status with Docker Compose
 * `docker-compose ps` is the equivalent of `docker ps` **BUT** it only works in where your related `yml` file is.
 Thus, it doesn't work globally as `docker ps`.
 It throws an error if it can't find the file in the working directory.
+* I found [this repo](https://github.com/compose-spec/compose-spec/blob/master/spec.md#services-top-level-element) for docker-compose syntax and keywords.
+## 1.6.
+Creating a Production-Grade Workflow (`frontend`)
+### 1.6.1.
+Necessary Commands
+* `npm run start` starts up a development server. _For development use only!_
+* `npm run build` builds a production version of the application.
+* `npm run test` tests our app and we are only concerned here that all the test are passed or not.

 <br>========================================================<br>
 ============OLD NOTES BELOW.
 WILL BE REVISED.===========<br>